sarahmthomas/CS193_Fall18_Lab3/README.md

 Needless to say, they've left a mess of things.
 It's up to you to identify what's wrong with their code!

+### 3.1: Check out this repository from version control
+Without getting too deep into the commands of git, we want to "clone" our repository and edit it locally like any other file (if you are interested, [check out this guide](http://rogerdudler.github.io/git-guide/)

+IntelliJ has a great deal of support for exactly this!
+We can store a local version of our repository, and push any changes to the remote repo easily!

+//TODO: Add this info

-### 3.1: Sleuthing for Bugs - "Beware of bugs in the above code; I have only proved it correct, not tried it."
+### 3.2: Sleuthing for Bugs - "Beware of bugs in the above code; I have only proved it correct, not tried it."
+#### Pulling the repository from Version Control using IntelliJ
-You will be expected to find several bugs throughout the files *MathUtils.java* and *StringUtils.java*.
+*TODO:* You will be expected to find several bugs throughout the files *MathUtils.java* and *StringUtils.java*.
 All test cases should pass for your to receive full points.

 You should use multiple methods to determine what's wrong: